pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 [`prefix_db.yml`](../R/obkms/inst/prefix_db.yml)

-Of these three namespaces have special meaning:

-1. `pensoft:` is used to issue identifiers for Pensoft-specific objects;

-2. `openbiodiv:` is used to issue identifiers to the ontology classes and properties of the OpenBiodiv/OBKMS Core Ontology;

-3. `trt:` is used to refer to the tightly-linked Treatment Ontology classes and  properties.
+This guide will not go into the question of the meaning of the prefixes, into identifiers and into cross-linking.
+This will be the subject matter of later "OpenBiodiv Extension and Linking Guide".

-**Types of entities that OpenBiodiv manages**  There are two ways to look at the types of entities that the OpenBiodiv knowledge system manages.
+**Types of entities that OpenBiodiv manages.** There are two ways to look at the types of entities that the OpenBiodiv knowledge system manages.
 The first way is to look at the application domain.
 The OpenBiodiv/OBKMS application domain is the semantic publishing of taxonomic, systematic, biodiversity, and